Cephalic presentation: Vertex presentation

-The Occipito-Anterior position is ideal for birth; it means that the baby is lined up so as to fit through the pelvis as easily as possible.
-The baby is head down, facing the spine, with its back anterior.
-In this position, the baby's chin is tucked onto its chest, so that the smallest part of its head will be applied to the cervix first.
+The occipito-anterior position is ideal for birth; it means that the baby is lined up so as to fit through the pelvis as easily as possible.
+The baby is head down, facing the spine, with their back anterior.
+In this position, the baby's chin is tucked onto their chest, so that the smallest part of their head will be applied to the cervix first.
 The position is usually "Left Occiput Anterior", or LOA.
 Occasionally, the baby may be "Right Occiput Anterior", or ROA.

 Face presentation

 Factors that predispose to face presentation are prematurity, macrosomia, anencephaly and other malformations, cephalopelvic disproportion, and polyhydramnios.
-In an uncomplicated face presentation duration of labor is not altered.
+In an uncomplicated face presentation, duration of labor is not altered.
 Perinatal losses with face presentation occur with traumatic version and extraction and midforceps procedures Duff indicates that the prevalence of face presentations is about 1/500–600, while Benedetti et al. found it to be 1/1,250 term deliveries.

 Face presentations are classified according to the position of the chin (mentum):